 - Gerardo di Gerardo, another less known actor of the artistic scene in Pisa at that time.

-We do not know which was the initial architectural design of the Tower.
-The best guess is that it was supposed to be a perfectly straight freestanding tower bell.
+We do not know which was the initial architectural design of the Tower but for sure it was supposed to be a perfectly straight freestanding tower bell.

-Anyway, whoever was the initial Architect, he had to review the concept when 5 years into construction the Tower began to lean.
+Whoever the initial Architect was, he had to review the concept when, 5 years into construction, the Tower began to lean.

 At that point works stopped for almost 100 years, therefore the Architect surely did not play a big role in completing the Tower and in making it stand.